mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 $t_{\text{zip}}$(*zip\|race\|income*, incl) = {zip},

-then a Shapley value is a sum of all orderings with equal weigths.
+then a Shapley value is a sum of all orderings with equal weights.

 For example, $\phi_{\text{zip}}$ = $\frac{1}{6}$ (v(t(*zip\|race\|income*, incl)) - v(t(*zip\|race\|income*, excl)) ) +